watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/README.md

 - How to use the [**updateCustomMenuOptions**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#updatecustommenuoptions) instance function to add a "Download history" option to the header.
 - How to convert [**Watson Assistant messages**](https://cloud.ibm.com/apidocs/assistant/assistant-v2#message) into a text format that can be downloaded.
 - How to use the built-in `Blob` and `URL` objects to construct a downloadable link.

+## Home screen custom element

+This example will demonstrate how to add custom content to the home screen by using a custom writeable element.
+It will add a number of custom buttons which, when clicked, will send a message to the assistant.

+It demonstrates:

+- How to use the [**writeableElements**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#writeableelements) instance property to add a custom element to the home screen below the starters.
+- How to use the [**send**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#send) instance function to send a message to the assistant.

+## Page interaction

+This example will show you how to use a custom response to display a button within web chat that can locate fields in the host page and fill in values to them.

+It demonstrates:

+- How to use the [**pre:receive**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#prereceive) event handler to add a custom response to message returned from the assistant so you can display a custom button.
+- How to use a [**customResponse**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#customresponse) event handler to display a custom button which, when clicked, will interact with elements on the host page.
+- How to use the [**ibm-web-chat--default-styles**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-render#helper_classes) CSS helper class to make a custom button look like a default web chat button.

 ## Select greeting action